 Narcissistic relationships can be found at work and at home, however workplace Narcissism can make for a stressful and challenging environment from which to conduct yourself professionally.
 In my practice, I’ve encountered many people who have struggled with Narcissistic relationships with parents, partners and coworkers.

 One of the best indicators of Narcissistic relationships is the victimology profile which is almost always incredibly accurate.
 For anyone struggling, check out my article on the indicators (victimology) of a Narcissistic relationship as well as an article where I differentiate the two main types of Narcissism.
-You can also listen on Apple or Spotify.

 In this article, I wanted to investigate a little more into what these kinds of relationships or interactions could look like in the workplace and what you need to keep in mind in navigating a Narcissist.